bci-leifsandvar/outlook-mcp/README.md

 This repository is a fork.
 Any certifications, badges, or compliance claims from the upstream project (including MCPHub or MseeP.ai) are **not valid** for this fork.
 Use at your own risk and verify all security and compliance independently.

+## Security: Data Protection, Logging & Monitoring

+**Token Encryption at Rest:**
+- All tokens are encrypted using AES-256-GCM before being saved to disk.
+The encryption key must be set via the `MCP_TOKEN_KEY` environment variable (64 hex characters).

+**PII Masking in Logs:**
+- Sensitive action logs automatically mask or redact PII (such as email addresses and simple names) before writing to disk.
+See `utils/sanitize.js` for masking logic.

-## Security: Suspicious Event Detection & Logging
+**Suspicious Event Detection & Logging:**

-Sensitive actions (send, create, delete, move, rule create) are monitored for prompt injection and abuse patterns.
+- Sensitive actions (send, create, delete, move, rule create) are monitored for prompt injection and abuse patterns.
 The following are considered suspicious:
   - Inputs containing `user:`, `assistant:`, code block markers (```), triple hash (`###`), double newlines, or `<script>` tags
   - Any pattern listed in `utils/sanitize.js` SUSPICIOUS_PATTERNS

-If a suspicious pattern is detected:
+- If a suspicious pattern is detected:
   - The action is blocked (if in a confirmation prompt)
-- The attempt is logged in `~/outlook-mcp-sensitive-actions.log`
+  - The attempt is logged in `~/outlook-mcp-sensitive-actions.log` (with PII masked)
   - Repeated suspicious attempts (3+ in 10 minutes) trigger an alert entry in the log

 You can tune patterns in `utils/sanitize.js` and adjust logging in `utils/sensitive-log.js`.
 [![MseeP.ai Security Assessment Badge](https://mseep.net/pr/ryaker-outlook-mcp-badge.png)](https://mseep.ai/app/ryaker-outlook-mcp)